 Resident Evil 7: Biohazard

 Capcom looked to Resident Evil 4 to map out how the rest of the series will lead.
 A very Gears-of-War approach, which ruined some of its’ other members of the series family.
 RE7 has redeemed the series.
-A resuscitation of the senses for survival horror fans, from the praise it has been given.
+Resuscitation of the senses for survival horror fans, from the praise it has been given.
 Notice the name: Biohazard.
-Capcom split the names up since 1998, but to see both American and Japanese names together? that intrigues me.
+Capcom split the names up since 1998, but to see both American and Japanese names together?
+That intrigues me.
 Resident Evil is out now for PC, PlayStation 4, and X-Box One.